 Seeking professional advice at an early stage is advisable if an employee feels cornered or if an employer is unsure about best practices for maintaining the work environment.
 Legal guidance can help clarify the steps needed to address workplace issues or construct a robust defence if a claim arises.
 Every dispute is unique, so thorough preparation and awareness of employee rights and employer obligations are vital.

-Employers and employees are advised to seek our professional advice before acting on any matter that may affect the employment contract in order to avoid being feud with disputes of constructive dismissal.
+Employers and employees are advised to seek our professional advice before acting on any matter that may affect the employment contract in order to avoid being faced with disputes of constructive dismissal.